Clifton, Arizona and Chase Creek

 While Clifton was not a company town, Morenci, located several miles up hill, was.
 The company rented houses to its workers and provided them with all of their recreational facilities.
-As the open pit mine in Morenci widened, most of the old town was swallowed by the pit.
+As the open pit mine in Morenci widened, the old town had to give way.
 The current version of Morenci dates from the 1960s.
 Clifton-Morenci’s miners comprised a variety of ethnicities, including Italian and Slavic; most were Mexican immigrants or Mexican-American.
-The company did impose a dual wage system based on race, where Mexican miners were paid less for the same work as their Anglo counterparts.
+The company imposed a dual wage system based on race, where Mexican miners were paid less for the same work than their Anglo counterparts.
 Tight company control and the dual wage system resulted in a strike in 1903, which required the involvement of the National Guard.
 Clifton-Morenci underwent more turbulent strikes in 1916 and 1983.
 Clifton today retains an important role as the seat of Greenlee County.

 Clifton is located along U.S. Highway 191, north of its junction with Highway 70 east of Safford.
 The drive from the junction to Clifton follows a dramatically changing landscape, from vast green fields of cotton to barren wastes and precipitous, narrow mesas.
 The terrain seems like the perfect setting for a Western movie; indeed, this region was once the heart of the Chiricahua Apache homeland.
 Dark blackish-red lava hills puncture the earth like a cat’s claws tearing into its prey’s flesh.
 The desert floor is studded with green shrubs.
 The Clifton city limits extend into undeveloped land.
 Midway through the town, the visitor will see a giant concrete floodgate standing beside the highway, a reminder of the volatility of the San Francisco River during periods of heavy rains.

 If you are driving north from Safford, Chase Creek is located to the left of the main highway.